 But as someone who was (and still is) afraid of those things, I can tell you that floating is just as good as a massage.
 (Say what?!)

-What Is Floating?
+What Is Flotation Tank Therapy?

 Back in the day, floating took place in sensory deprivation tanks for science experiments, not for relaxation.
-Research on the effects and benefits of sensory deprivation has been ongoing since the ’50s, starting with the work of neuroscientist John C. Lilly.
+Research on the effects and benefits of sensory deprivation have been ongoing since the ’50s, starting with the work of neuroscientist John C. Lilly.
 He created the original sensory deprivation tank and preferred dropping acid before he floated.
 (Don’t do that.)

 In the ’70s, Dr. Peter Suedfeld and Dr. Roderick Borrie came up with the less ominous descriptor “Restricted Environmental Stimulation Therapy,” or REST.
 Far from being some hippy-dippy, way-out-there fringe subject, there are numerous studies on REST and its effect on hypertension, chronic pain, addictive behaviors, weight loss, and more.

 What Does Floating Feel Like?

-There are two common types of tanks or pods: the “clamshell,” which looks like a gigantic plastic egg with a hinged top and the walk-in tanks for all you claustrophobic types.
+There are two common types of tanks or pods: the “clamshell,” which looks like a gigantic plastic egg with a hinged top, and the walk-in tanks for all you claustrophobic types.

 Once you’re in the tank, floating in hundreds of pounds of Epsom salts dissolved in hot water creates a trippy, yet soothing experience.
 The salts keep you bobbing on the surface, and body-temperature water helps you lose any sense of being “in” water.
 The effect can be disorientating at first, but then you actually feel like you’re floating in space.

-It took me awhile to truly relax on my very first float; I worried about getting salt water up my nose, bumping into the walls, being trapped in the tank (none of which happened).
+It took me awhile to truly relax on my very first float; I worried about getting saltwater up my nose, bumping into the walls, being trapped in the tank (none of which happened).
 But once I got settled, the complete lack of sound, light, and distractions was hypnotic.
 After awhile, I’m pretty sure I fell asleep.
 While floating in water.
 Beat that, deep-tissue massage!

-Here Are 7 Reasons to Try Flotation Tank Therapy:
+8 Reasons to Try Flotation Tank Therapy

 How many times have you been told how important it is to make time for yourself?
 Probably a lot.
 And how many times have you been interrupted by phone calls or texts or doorbells or kids when you try to do just that?

 Floating really is getting away from it all.
 After all, it’s hard for someone to demand something of you if you’re floating in a closed tank of water.

-2. You’re in control
+2. You’re in control.

 Floating is all about you.
 You control everything about your float: lights, no lights, music, no music.
 If you want to get up and walk around in the middle of your session, you can.
 If you want to paddle around in circles, you can.
 It’s all you.

 3. It’s fun!

 Floating is fun.
 I tend to sink right to the bottom of any body of water that I get into, so the sensation of floating on water is pretty groovy.
 It can take a few minutes for your body to relax into the water, but once you do, you feel absolutely weightless.

-4. It can be therapeutic
+4. Flotation tank therapy can be therapeutic.

 But you don’t have to be a professional athlete to reap the benefits.
-“Floating eliminates muscle soreness, reduces my joint pain and relieves pressure in my head,” says Jeff Ono, founder of Pause float studio in Los Angeles.
+“Floating eliminates muscle soreness, reduces my joint pain, and relieves pressure in my head,” says Jeff Ono, founder of Pause float studio in Los Angeles.
 “As I age, the amount of time I spend hunched over a desk is growing, so I carry a lot of discomfort in my back.
 Floating releases this tension.”

-5. It turns your brain “off”
+5. It turns your brain “off.”

 Okay, this one is clearly not a science-backed claim, but I wasn’t thinking about anything when I was in the tank.
 Not about my to-do lists, what to make for dinner, how much those new tires are going to cost — nothing.
 It was glorious to just be.

-(Although, technically, thinking about the fact you’re “not thinking” is, well, thinking, but you get my drift.)
+(Although, technically, thinking about the fact you’re “not thinking” is, well, thinking — but you get my drift.)

-6. It can spark creativity
+6. It can spark creativity.

 Small studies show that participants displayed more creativity after a REST session.
-“When I come out of the pod and read, I absorb everything.
-Creatively, it enhances my imagination as well as my memory,” Ono says.
+“When I come out of the pod and read, I absorb everything,” Ono says.
+“Creatively, it enhances my imagination as well as my memory.”

-7. YOU decide what purpose it serves
+8. You decide what purpose it serves.

 3 Float Mistakes You Do Not Want to Make